Humour, pathos and energy. It’s a delight. The Fine Times Recorder

 Every year the same pattern repeats itself.
 Plant, harvest, weave.
 Plant, harvest, weave.

 One day he pulls up a particularly large piece of Willow with a girl clinging to the end of it!
 She eats too much, breaks everything in his workshop and is a complete nuisance.
 But as time moves on, they teach each other the ways of the Willow.
-Planting, harvesting, weaving... the cycle continues and all is well in their world until the chaos of WW2 and the invention of plastic threaten to destroy the farm and their livelihoods.
+That is until the threat of WW2 looms and an even bigger enemy arrives - plastic!

 Devised by the company